katsuomi/githubUsers/README.md

 #### 3. Start-up

-with the following procedure, start the container.
+The following procedure, start the container.

 ```bash
 # package install